google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 window.addEventListener('pagehide', (event) => {
   if (event.persisted) {
     // If the event's persisted property is `true` the page is about
-    // to enter the Page Cache, which is also in the frozen state. logStateChange('frozen');
+    // to enter the page navigation cache, which is also in the frozen state. logStateChange('frozen');
   } else {
     // If the event's persisted property is not `true` the page is